Review the information below to learn about the breakdown of program fees, making payments, and financial aid.

 If you need to cancel your enrollment at any time, please be aware of the policies and procedures that apply.
 Depending on when you cancel, you may be obligated to pay the full fees for the program, including fees for reserved accommodations.
 See the cancellation policy for more information.

-The total cost of participation in UC Davis Quarter Abroad depends upon the program you choose.
+The total cost of participation in UC Davis Quarter Abroad programs depends upon the program you choose.
 The total program cost is divided in three separate fees: UC Davis Tuition and Fees, Quarter Abroad Fee and Accommodations and Services Abroad Fee.
 There are some costs that apply to all programs and other costs that vary depending on the program.

 Handling your finances for your Quarter Abroad program is pretty simple, because the fees and payments process works just like it does for a regular quarter here at UC Davis, and you use all the same tools to manage your finances.